Home » Movies » Cinema Paradiso (1988)

 Trivia

-• Ennio Morricone’s score for the film is considered one of his most memorable and has been performed in numerous concerts and recordings.
+• Ennio Morricone’s main theme for the film became one of his most requested and performed concert pieces in the decades following the film’s release.

 Why Watch?